Easy No-Bake Pineapple Lush Dessert

 Crush the graham crackers and place them into an 8″ x 8″ casserole dish.

-Melt the butter and pour it into the dish and make sure all of the graham crackers are covered, and then press them into the bottom of the pan.
+Melt the butter and pour it into the dish to create the graham cracker mixture.
+Make sure all of the graham crackers are covered, and then press them into the bottom of the pan.

 Add half of the whipped cream, crushed pineapple, and the shredded coconut and mix well.

-Spread the cream cheese mixture into the pan on top of the graham crackers.
+Spread the cream cheese layer into the pan on top of the graham crackers.

-Finally, sprinkle the chopped pecans and the remainder of the shredded coconut on top and refrigerate for several hours to help firm it up.
+Finally, sprinkle the chopped pecans and the remainder of the shredded coconut on top and refrigerate for several hours to help firm it up for the best results.

 Optional Ingredients